Newcomer Summer School

 Students will be held to behavioral expectations and consequences of the district Code of Conduct.

-Breakfast and lunch are provided each day as part of the in-person program.
+Breakfast and lunch are provided each day as part of the program.

-Please note that the in-person portions of this program will adhere to all COVID-19 health and safety protocols including social distancing and face masks.
+Please note that the in-person portions of this program will adhere to all COVID-19 health and safety protocols.

 If you have questions about the program, you can contact your child's ENL teacher or the program coordinator listed below.